-The Patchwork Foundation aims to promote and encourage the positive integration of under-represented, deprived and minority communities into British political society.
+The Patchwork Foundation aims to promote and encourage the positive integration of under-represented, deprived and minority communities into British democracy and civil society.

 Patchwork is a craft that involves sewing together pieces of fabric into a larger design.

 The various communities in Britain are a diverse mosaic of people from different cultures, faiths, ethnicities and social backgrounds.
 Once they are ‘sewed’ together, these diverse communities contribute in a cohesive manner to the multifaceted whole.

 The Patchwork Foundation seeks to facilitate a positive interaction for under-represented, deprived and minority communities in British society, empowering citizens to play a role in the social and political arenas.